k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_LLM_data_profiling.md

 ## Overview

 Starting from V8.2, the Catalog includes a data and metadata profiling plugin powered by LLM.
-The plugin invokes an LLM model via an LLM AI interface defined in the project.
-Note that prior to an AI interface creation in a project, it is required to install the relevant [extension](/articles/04_fabric_studio/28_web_k2exchange.md) (e.g. OpenAI Connector).
+The plugin invokes an LLM via an LLM AI interface defined in the project.
+Before creating an AI interface, you must install the relevant [extension](/articles/04_fabric_studio/28_web_k2exchange.md) (e.g. OpenAI Connector).
+The Discovery process will use a designated LLM AI interface tagged as 'discovery'; if no such interface exists, it will fall back to one tagged as 'default'.

 The LLM plugin performs profiling of each column's metadata and data.
 The LLM plugin's response depends on the user prompt, which is defined in the plugin's configuration.
 The pre-defined user prompt can be modified per the project's needs; this user prompt should correspond to use cases as explained further in this article.

-The LLM plugin can perform various different tasks.
+The LLM plugin can perform various tasks.
 The following two use cases are pre-configured in the product's Discovery Pipeline:

 - [Use Case 1](02_LLM_data_profiling.md#use-case-1-llm-profiling): Profiling and classification of columns based on column name and values, by the **LLM Profiling** plugin.
 - [Use Case 2](02_LLM_data_profiling.md#use-case-2-llm-description): Creation of each column's short description using the **LLM Description** plugin.

-In addition to the above use cases, you can use the same plugin to achieve your own use cases by updating the **user prompt** and other plugin's input parameters.
+In addition to the above use cases, you can use the same plugin to implement your own use cases by updating the **user prompt** and other plugin's input parameters.
 The article includes two additional use cases with configuration examples:

 - [Use Case 3](02_LLM_data_profiling.md#use-case-3-llm-profiling-by-property): Profiling and classification of columns based on the column's description.
-- [Use Case 4](/02_LLM_data_profiling.md#use-case-4-creating-new-business-dimention): Creating a new business dimension (a new property).
+- [Use Case 4](02_LLM_data_profiling.md#use-case-4-creating-new-business-dimension): Creating a new business dimension (a new property).

-The prerequisite of working with an LLM plugin is a creation of an LLM AI interface in the project.
-The Discovery can use a designated LLM AI interface (tagged as 'discovery').
-If none of the LLM AI interfaces are tagged as 'discovery', an interface with a 'default' tag will be used.

 ## LLM Profiling Plugin Definition

 The plugin's input parameters are:

-- ```threshold``` is the score above which the plugin should not be executed.
+- ```threshold``` is the minimum score at or above which the plugin skips a column.
 The threshold is set in order to minimize the number of calls to the LLM.
 It applies to cases where the column already has **the same property** created by another plugin during the same Discovery Job execution.
   - By default, ```threshold``` is set to 0.7.
   - For example, if the Metadata Regex Classifier plugin created a classification property with score = 0.8 (above the threshold), the LLM Profiling plugin will not run on this column.
 - ```propertyName``` is a column's property that should be created by the plugin.